 The chain was now complete:

-- A post query admitted an attacker-shaped object into the cache.
+CVE-2026-60137. - A non-split query admitted an attacker-shaped post object into PHP and the post cache.

 Proving impact without a shortcut